molpopgen/BigDataFormats/README.md

 The first example in C is [here](examples/binaryC.c).

+This example buffers data in a pointer to doubles and shows how to use either the low-level open function for creating files or how to use a mix of fopen/fileno to be able to later call write() for writing to files.

 ##Mixed C/C++ example
 The example is trivially changed to C++ by replacing arrays with vectors, using the C++ versions of the headers, and declaring variables when we need them.